CS Lewis and John Betjeman

-Lewis was not so-called a ‘high church’ Anglican.
-In fact, he was a little outspoken on this point.
+Lewis was not a so-called ‘high church’ Anglican.
+In fact, he was forthright on this point.
 ‘I’m not…what you call high.
 To me the real distinction is not high and low, but between religion with a real supernaturalism and Salvationism on the one hand, and all watered down modernist versions on the other.’[vi]

 Lewis on Adam as an Historical Figure

 On one evening, fellow academic Helen Gardner was dining with Lewis and a number of others at Lewis’s home.
 Wilson writes: